eccentricexit/ethervoltz-paper/README.md

-# EtherVotes Paper (Portuguese)
+# EtherVotes Paper
-This repository holds the initial draft for the EtherVotes project. (pt-BR)
+This repository holds the paper for the EtherVotes project.